josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 ## JIT API changes due to ViewEngine deprecation

-In ViewEngine, [JIT compilation](https://angular.io/guide/glossary#jit) required special providers \(like `Compiler`, `CompilerFactory`, etc.\) to be injected in the app and corresponding methods to be invoked.
+In ViewEngine, [JIT compilation][AioGuideGlossaryJustInTimeJitCompilation] required special providers \(like `Compiler`, `CompilerFactory`, etc.\) to be injected in the app and corresponding methods to be invoked.
-With Ivy, JIT compilation takes place implicitly if the Component, NgModule, etc have not already been [AOT compiled](https://angular.io/guide/glossary#aot).
+With Ivy, JIT compilation takes place implicitly if the Component, NgModule, etc have not already been [AOT compiled][AioGuideGlossaryAheadOfTimeAotCompilation].
 Those special providers were made available in Ivy for backwards-compatibility with ViewEngine to make the transition to Ivy smoother.
 Since ViewEngine is deprecated and will soon be removed, those symbols are now deprecated as well.